michel1991/ocp-java-11/db/md/README.md

 * F. CallableStatement, ResultSet, Connection

 JDBC resources should be closed in the reverse order from that in which they were opened.
 The order for opening is Connection, CallableStatement, and ResultSet.
 The order for closing is ResultSet, CallableStatement, and Connection.

-### Which of the following is a valid JDBC URL?
-* A. jdbc:oracle:123.123.123.123
-* B. jdbc:oracle:thin:123.123.123.123
-* C. jdbc:oracle:thin:123.123.123.123//fun
-* D. oracle:jdbc:123.123.123.123
-* E. oracle:jdbc:thin:123.123.123.123
-* F. oracle:jdbc:thin:123.123.123.123//fun

-A JDBC URL must begin with JDBC, making options D, E, and F incorrect.
-The database name is required, making options A and B incorrect.
-Therefore, the answer is option C.

-### Which of the following is a valid JDBC URL?
-* A. jdbc:sybase:localhost:1234/db
-* B. jdbc::sybase::localhost::/db
-* C. jdbc::sybase:localhost::1234/db
-* D. sybase:localhost:1234/db
-* E. sybase::localhost::/db
-* F. sybase::localhost::1234/db

-A JDBC URL has three main parts separated by single colons, making options B, C, E, and F incorrect.
-The first part is always jdbc, making option D incorrect.
-Therefore, the correct answer is option A.
-Notice that you can get this right even if you’ve never heard of the Sybase database before.

-### Which of the following is a valid JDBC URL?
-* A. jdbc-mysql-1234/db
-* B. jdbc-mysql-localhost:1234/db
-* C. jdbc-mysql-localhost-1234-db
-* D. jdbc:mysql:
-* E. jdbc:mysql:localhost:1234/db

-A JDBC URL has three main parts separated by colons (:), making options A, B, and C incorrect.
-Option D is tempting since there are two colons.
-However, there needs to be content after the colon as well.

 ### How do you obtain a connection through JDBC?
 * A. new Connection(url)